MQCybersec/mqcybersec-website/src/content/writeups/25-knight-knightsenigma.md

   printf("Hello Knight\nEnter your secret: ");
 ```

-Right at the start when it ask's for a secret, alongside some other interesting values.
+Right at the start when it asks for a secret, alongside some other interesting values.

 Just below that we can see it's expecting a length of `32` / `0x22` for the input: